Robert J. Bentley: Affair

-Ethics violations and impeachment
+Ethics violations and impeachment process

-Jim Zeigler, the State Auditor of Alabama, filed an ethics complaint against Bentley for allegedly using state property in the course of his relationship with Mason.
-State Representative David Standridge and Alabama Republican Party committee member Terry L. Dunn called on Bentley to resign.
+Jim Zeigler (R), the State Auditor of Alabama, filed an ethics complaint against Bentley for allegedly using state property in the course of his relationship with Mason.
+State Representative David Standridge (R) and Alabama Republican Party committee member Terry L. Dunn called on Bentley to resign.

 On March 30, 2016, Mason resigned, stating she would no longer serve as the governor's senior political adviser, and would no longer be paid by his campaign fund.
 The same day, Republican State Representative Ed Henry said that he would file a resolution calling for Bentley's impeachment.
 On April 5, 2016, Henry announced that he had filed an impeachment resolution against Bentley.
 At the time of Henry's announcement, it was reported that the resolution would be referred to the legislature's House Rules Committee for review and further action.
-In a shocking turn of events, Ed Henry himself was later sentenced to two years of probation by U.S. District Judge Keith Watkins, but for an unrelated case (where he and a Montgomery doctor plotted to defraud Medicare).

 At the time the impeachment resolution was filed against Bentley, the Alabama Constitution authorized impeachment proceedings against the governor, but the state legislature had no impeachment procedures in place.
 On April 26, 2016, the state House of Representatives adopted a rule setting up impeachment procedures; the rule requires the signatures of at least 21 legislators to start impeachment proceedings in the legislature's House Judiciary Committee.
 While Henry originally had 10 co-sponsors for his impeachment resolution, on April 28 he announced that he had obtained a total of 23 signatures on his impeachment resolution, which was sufficient to file impeachment articles under the new procedures.
 On March 20, 2017, Henry said that he expected "that the governor either will have resigned or the impeachment committee will be moving at a very rapid pace" by mid-April.

 On April 5, 2017, the Ethics Commission found probable cause that Bentley had committed four Class B felonies; the Commission determining in four separate votes that "there was probable cause that Bentley violated one count of state ethics law and three counts of the Fair Campaign Practices Act (state campaign finance law).
 Two of the votes were decided 4–0, while two others were 3–1.